 Her catalogue includes a number of works for string ensemble, and chamber music for a wide variety of mediums, often including voice.
 She has a particular affinity for vocal music and has composed eight operas.

-She is active in many aspects of the musical profession, as composer, teacher, director etc. From 1994-2008 she was Professor of Music at the University of York.
-Recent premieres include The Crimson Bird (2017, BBCSO/Ilan Volkov with Rachel Nicholls, soprano; text John Fuller), several works for chamber ensemble, for solo instrumentalists, Tokaido Road - a Journey after Hiroshige (music theatre) and Threnody for orchestra.
+She is active in many aspects of the musical profession, as composer, teacher, director etc. From 1994–2008 she was Professor of Music at the University of York.
+Recent premieres include The Crimson Bird (2017, BBCSO/Ilan Volkov with Rachel Nicholls, soprano; text John Fuller), several works for chamber ensemble and for voice, and a Cantata, St Hilda of Whitby, (2018, text Wendy Cope).